-All 155 HDR projects 2018 professional presets at a single glance.
-The bar "pre-settings" you can detach easily and adjust to the desired size.
+All 188 HDR projects 7 professional presets at a single glance.
+The bar "default settings" you can detach easily and adjust to the desired size.

-Preview Gallery
+> Preview Gallery

 Would you like to see all the previews for the loaded image or series?
-Open up the category "all" and then subsequently click on the symbol.
+Open up the category "all" and then click on the symbol.

-HDR projects 2018 professional constructs then a browser gallery with all the presets.
-For a larger display click on the picture.
+HDR projects 7 professional now constructs a browser gallery with all the presets.
+For a larger display click on the image.